Faculty Information & Job Description

 Each faculty member will also teach a broad-based course called General Studies for about eight hours each week.
 They are assigned to this leadership class in order to facilitate interdisciplinary approaches to knowledge.
 There may be a service-learning component attached to this course.
 Community projects that involve individuals and/or institutions outside of the GSP as partners are encouraged.

 In addition to the two classes, faculty co-lead Seminar sessions for discussion of teen related issues.
 The students in this Seminar will be the same as those in the General Studies course.

 Conditions and Compensation

 Most faculty members will live in apartments or dormitories on campus for the six weeks of employment.
 Exceptions could be made for those who live year-round in the city where the campus is located.
 At each location, housing is expected to be available for families who wish to accompany faculty members.
-Compensation for the 2013 session will be a minimum of $5,700 plus free room and board on the campus to which the faculty member is assigned.
+Compensation for the 2017 session was 5,800 plus free room and board on the campus to which the faculty member is assigned.